Vamsi-Vuyyuru/MyProfile/README.md

 ### AWARDS\ACHEIVEMENTS:
 - Lead the team that won Accenture Celebrate Excellence award in FY2018-19.
 - Twice Star Performer of the Month in a Team of 200+ in 2017 and 2018.
+- Brought down 58 service degradations of an MES-Quality application per year to zero.
+- Created a work flow for hassle free user access management.
 - Received Appreciation for 0 RFC rejection and presentation on MES Process Management.
+- Created scripts to check enormous functionalities of an application replacing manual efforts.
 - Received client appreciation for troubleshooting critical production system issues being offshore.

 ---
 ### OTHER ACTIVITIES:
 - Published ‘Future of Data Science’ in company’s Newsletter.
 - Member of Make A Difference.
+-